 A tool to transfer wealth to the next generation at a lower tax cost.

 Earlier in the decade, the IRS scrutinized and challenged a few FLPs.
 But in the last few years, tax courts have issued some notable and favorable rulings on behalf of such partnerships.
-As income taxes could soon rise for the wealthiest Americans, and as President Obama’s budget calls for the estate tax to be restored at 45% next year for estates worth more than $3.5 million ($7 million for couples), families with business might want to look into FLPs.2
+As income taxes could soon rise for the wealthiest Americans, and as President Obama’s budget calls for the estate tax to be restored at 45% next year for estates worth more than $3.5 million ($7 million for couples), families with business or investment property might want to look into FLPs.2

 The Family Limited Partnership structure.